2.23. Modules

 let s2 = math::sin(0.0) // explicit, always math::sin

 If the function does not exist in that module, a compilation error will occur.
 If the function is private or not directly visible, a compilation error will occur.
-If multiple functions match implicit function, compilation error will occur.
+If multiple functions match an implicit function call, a compilation error will occur.

 module b